Fred Verity: Verity Brothers and Verity & Son

 Verity's premises overlooked the site where Louis Le Prince made his first moving picture.
 In 1895, Verity was advertising coffin furniture and various nails, besides general ironmongery.
 In 1896, He was advertising his "marble and slate chimney pieces, kitchen ranges, (Note: A restored Fred Verity Kitchen range can be seen here: sellingantiques.co.uk.) register stoves and tiled hearths".
 On 30 March 1897, shortly before Verity died, the business was advertising garden tools in competitive style.
 (Note: Following the death of Fred Verity in 1897, the business was carried on by his sons John Heptinstall Verity (d.1945) and Charles Frederick Verity (d.1954).
 They added a fireplace department and Verity's Garage in The Calls, Leeds, and between 1910 and 1920 the business flourished so they expanded the premises along Call Lane and Briggate.
-In 1930 Charles Frederick Verity opened a branch of the business in Newcastle.
+The Newcastle Upon Tyne branch of Fred Verity & Son commenced around 1909 when Charles Frederick Verity and his family moved north.
 After John Heptinstall Verity died, his sons James Verity and Fredierick Cowle Verity continued with the business in Leeds until 1960, when it was sold to Rycrofts Ltd in Bradford.
 (From Verity, F.C.
 (1963), A Brief History of Fred Verity & Sons, Ironmongers, Briggate and Call Lane, Leeds).)
 Verity also designed and manufactured cast- and sheet-iron garden rollers, (Note: Fred Verity cast iron garden roller fittings for Thomas Green: see Flickr and Flickr) and was a brass-founder.
 By 1909, the products advertised were: "kitchen ranges and mantels, stoves and tiles, baths and lavatories, barb wire (sic), mangers, corn bins, hay ricks, pig troughs, wire netting, garden tools, wood trellis work, galvanised sheets, gas boilers, knife machines, wringers, dust bins, barrows, cisterns, manhole covers, grindstones, lime screens, drain clearing machines".
 In 1930 a court dispute over an alleged breach of warranty revealed that the firm was still casting in iron and gunmetal.